Recipe for a Nostalgic 1960s Inspired Christmas

 One of the things I really look forward to every holiday season are the beautiful Christmas magazines that hit the stands right around Thanksgiving.
 Although I'm a Yankee, born and bred, Florida has been my home for more than two decades, and the Southern Living Magazine has become a favorite of mine, particularly around the holidays.

-Flipping through the pages, I began thinking about the holiday celebrations of my childhood - the style of decorating, the food and the table decor, and I decided it would be fun to re-create a few of those memories for this year's Christmas celebration.
+The December 2016 issue had a large focus on holiday traditions and, flipping through the pages, I began thinking about the holiday celebrations of my childhood - the style of decorating, the food and the table decor, and I decided it would be fun to re-create a few of those memories for this year's Christmas celebration.

 Christmas Memories from the 1960s